People keep saying, why don't you people trust me?

 Very smart.

-A little stealth action, Ross.
+A little stealth action, Russ.

-You know how it got on.
+You know how it goes.

-Well, did Chuck Hugh sign the autograph or was it like a lot of athletes and blew you off?
+Well, did Chuck Hugh sign the autograph or was like a lot of athletes and blew you off?

-No, he you know, he signed it.
+No, he, you know, he signed it.

-He asked me what my name was, and I told him my name is Laura, and he signed my program, and then I said to him, uh he had spoken about teamwork because he was talking to the fire service, so it was like all this teamwork stuff, teamwork, and I asked him how it felt to be on a team that caused my husband, my children, and my grandchildren to be indebted to such an extent that we'll never see our way out of it.
+And I asked him how it felt to be on a team that caused my husband, my children, and my grandchildren to be indebted to such an extent that we'll never see our way out of it.

-Yeah So you and he What did what did Chuck Hugh Schumer retort?
+And what did Chuck Hugh Schumer retort?

 He said he didn't know what I meant.

-But I looked at him like he had three heads and I said, What do you mean you don't know what I mean?
+But I looked at him like he had three heads and I said, what do you mean you don't know what I mean?

-I have c gr four grandchildren.
+I have four grandchildren.

-And he said to me, Well, I have children too.
+And he said to me, well, I have children too.

 You ready?